D-Roberts/lq-backprop/README.md

 # lq_backprop
-TensorFlow implementation of differentiable LQ matrix decomposition for all matrix orders.
+TensorFlow implementation of differentiable LQ matrix decomposition for square, wide and deep tensors.